mazaira/trello_pusher/README.md

 ruby pusher.rb foo_file
 ```
-This will create 3 cards, Cards 1 & 3 with description and the 2 with just title.
+Running the script will create 3 cards: Cards 1 & 3 with description and the Card 2 with just title.

 ![](./assets/board.png)